 Vancouver, Washington Things To Do

-Vancouver, Washington wasn’t in our original travel plans; we were aiming for Portland.
-As it worked out – with our loose itinerary and last-minute changes – we ended up booking a place in Vancouver, WA for an entire month!
+Vancouver wasn’t in our original travel plans; we were aiming for Portland.
+As it worked out – with our loose itinerary and last-minute changes – we ended up booking a place for an entire month!

 At first glance, downtown Vancouver, WA seems small and quiet – but, like many Underrated Destinations in the USA, Vancouver intrigued us.

-Our longer stay allowed us plenty of time to settle into life in Vancouver, Washington and discover the surrounding region.
+Our longer stay allowed us plenty of time to settle in and discover the surrounding region.
 We sought out top attractions and hidden gems in Vancouver, Washington, too.

 As it turned out, we found that there are many fun things to do in Downtown Vancouver, WA and in southwest Washington State!